alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

     val obj = "Hello"

     val result = when (obj) {
-        "1" -> "One"            //If obj equals "1", sets result to "one" "Hello" -> "Greeting"   //If obj equals "Hello", sets result to "Greeting" else -> "Unknown"       //Sets result to "Unknown" if no previous condition is satisfied }
+        "1" -> "One"            // If obj equals "1", sets result to "one"
+        "Hello" -> "Greeting"   // If obj equals "Hello", sets result to "Greeting" else -> "Unknown"       // Sets result to "Unknown" if no previous condition is satisfied }
     println(result)
 //sampleEnd